 Teaching Conflict Resolution

 Teaching conflict resolution is essential to nurturing sibling relationships.
 I have shamelessly been a helicopter parent regarding conflict resolution with our children.
 This meant having them repeat what I say when resolving a conflict (over and over again).
 I intentionally taught them the words and tone to use when speaking to each other.

 I took the time to explain why their sister or brother was feeling a certain way.
 If one child did something hurtful, I would tell them to look at their sibling and say, “Look at their face.
 They are sad.
 It made them sad when you did XYZ.
 You need to say sorry and make it right.”
 I start this around age two.
 This helps develop awareness and empathy for others.

 Only recently have I started letting my 5 and 7-year-olds work out their conflicts independently.
 And it’s been a joy to hear them both state their opinions on a situation and come to their compromises.
 It makes all that hard work I did when they were younger worth it.

 Additionally, I take the time to explain to my older kids that those younger than them are still learning.
 We have to be patient and teach them.
 This is especially poignant, as I call my now 2-year-old the toddleriest toddler I have ever had.
 He is in his learning stage, and my older two often have to give him grace when they don’t feel like it.
 That’s a good life lesson.

 Nurturing the Heart

-I think the big take away in nurturing sibling relationships is that we have decided that this is a priority in our family.
+The big takeaway in nurturing sibling relationships is that this is a priority in our family.
 We put a lot of our parenting energy into this.
-We tell our kids that they are “forever best friends,” and we mean that with our whole heart.
+We tell our kids they are “forever best friends,” and we mean that wholeheartedly.

-I would love LOVE to hear how you nurture sibling relationships with you kids.
+I would love to hear how you nurture sibling relationships with your kids.
 Share what has worked in your family, so we can learn from each other.